-19 Female patient and minors are not examined alone.
-In such an event another female should be requested to remain present.
-(Details to be seen in Reference Manual - during or for examination patient Consent is obtained; conversation during history taking not audible and interview/examination place not visible to others not concerned.)
+16 Female patient and minors are not examined alone.
+In such an event another female/ attendant should be requested to remain present.
+Patients' verbal consent is obtained, before or during examination, conversation during history taking is not audible and interview/examination place not visible to others not concerned.

 - 1. The medical or dental practitioner cannot seek to gain from information received in a confidential context (such as a paper sent for review) until that information is publicly available; - 2.
 There is no legal compulsion on a doctor to provide information concerning a criminal abortion, venereal disease, attempted suicide, or concealed birth regarding his patients to any other individual or organization.
-When in doubt concerning matters, which have a legal implication, the medical or dental practitioner may consult his/her legal adviser; - 3.
+When in doubt concerning matters which have a legal implication, the medical or dental practitioner may consult his/her legal adviser; - 3.
 The professional medical record of a patient shall not be handed over to any person without the consent of the patient or his/her legal representative.
-No one has a right to demand information from the doctor about his patient, save when the notification is required under a statutory or legal obligation and when in doubt, the medical or dental practitioner or a dentist may consult a legal advisor; - 4. confidences concerning individual or domestic life entrusted by patients to a medical or dental practitioner and defects in the disposition or character of patients observed during medical attendance shall never be revealed unless their revelation is required by law; - 5. a medical or dental practitioner who gains access to medical records or other information without consent shall be guilty of invasion of privacy; and - 6. the medical or dental practitioner who grants access of an information of a patient to a third person except.
-Councilor law enforcing agencies, without consent shall be guilty of breach of confidentiality, but where a medical or dental practitioner is of the opinion to determine it his duty to society requiring him to employ knowledge about a patient obtained through confidence as a medical or dental practitioner, to protect a healthy person against a communicable disease to which he is about to be exposed, the Medical or dental practitioner shall give out information to concerned quarters.
+No one has a right to demand information from the doctor about his patient, save when the notification is required under a statutory or legal obligation and when in doubt, the medical or dental practitioner or a dentist may consult a legal advisor; - 4.
+Confidences concerning individual or domestic life entrusted by patients to a medical or dental practitioner and defects in the disposition or character of patients observed during medical attendance shall never be revealed unless their revelation is required by law; - 5.
+A medical or dental practitioner who gains access to medical records or other information without consent shall be guilty of invasion of privacy; and - 6.
+The medical or dental practitioner who grants access of an information of a patient to a third person except, Councilor law enforcing agencies, without consent shall be guilty of breach of confidentiality, but where a medical or dental practitioner is of the opinion to determine it his duty to society requiring him to employ knowledge about a patient obtained through confidence as a medical or dental practitioner, to protect a healthy person against a communicable disease to which he is about to be exposed, the Medical or dental practitioner shall give out information to concerned quarters.

-7. Taking of photograph or videos for teaching purpose:
+Taking of photograph or videos for teaching purpose:

-Taking of patients' photographs and videos shall be done in such a manner that a third party cannot identify the patient concerned.
-If the patient is identifiable, he or she shall be informed about the security, storage and eventual destruction of the record."
+Taking the written informed consent to take the patients' photographs and videos in such a manner that a third party cannot identify the patient concerned.
+If the patient is identifiable, he or she shall be informed about the security, storage and eventual destruction of the record.

-Standard 5.
-ROM.
-5: Hospital premises support the scope of work / services.
+Standard 3.
+ROM-3: Hospital premises support the scope of services and is adequately maintained.

-Indicator 12-14 Max Score Weightage (Percentage) Score Obtained Ind 12.
+Indicator 9 - 11 Max Score Weightage (Percent) Score Obtained Ind 9.
 The Hospital space is in accordance with the minimum requirement.
-10 8 0% Ind 13.
-Hospital has adequate facilities and civic amenities for the comfort of the patients and attendants.
-10 100% Ind 14.
-Hospital has adequate arrangements for the privacy of patients during consultation / examination / procedures etc. 10 100% Total 30
+10 80 Ind 10.
+Hospital has adequate facilities and civic amenities for the comfort of the patients and attendants and these are adequately maintained.
+10 100 Ind 11.
+Hospital has adequate arrangements for the privacy of patients during consultation/ examination/procedures etc. 10 100 Total 30